iow-esm/main/Readme.md

 Please enter your name and email here.
 Moreover you should have a look at the file `jobscript_*`.
 Here you may adjust the account which you will use for running the model.
+More details on the preparation of the `input` folder is given in the file `documentation/developers_documentation.pdf`.

 ### Run the coupled model for the first time